 It’s as easy as browning sausage, onions, and mushrooms, then adding the canned pumpkin puree, broth, and spices.
 Without a long simmer time, it makes the ideal emergency meal on the table in less than 30 minutes.

-Plus, this soup recipe is not only a meal all-in-one, loaded with veggies and protein, but is easily adaptable to a variety of flavors or modifications.
+Plus, this gluten-free soup idea is not only a meal all-in-one, loaded with veggies and meat, but is easily adaptable to a variety of flavors or modifications.
 Leave out the kale, or swap it with baby spinach.
 Add bites of sweet potatoes for a heartier soup, or even make this gluten-free soup into a dairy-free recipe as well!

 Ingredients notes

-- Bulk Italian Sausage – This appeals to kids and adults, but it can be replaced with a spicier sausage or a healthier one, like chicken or turkey sausage.
-Alternatively, like this equally delicious and quick kale soup recipe, the protein can be swapped out with smoked sausage as well.
+- Bulk Italian Sausage – This appeals to kids and adults, but it can be replaced with a spicier sausage, chicken or turkey sausage.
+Alternatively, like this equally delicious and quick kale soup recipe, the meat can be swapped out with smoked sausage as well.

 - Mushrooms – White, button mushrooms or use sliced baby bellas